 Relationship with Humans: Despite their slow speed, the power, size, and disposition of Venusaur have made them exceedingly popular in the battle trade.
 Unfortunately for them, this means that their wild populations have been absolutely decimated.
 Only a few survive.

-However, captive breeding of Venusaur has been wildly successful, with pokemon breeders taking the place of Butterfree.
-There are so many captive Bulbasaur that they are now given away as 'starter' pokemon to beginner trainers.
+However, captive breeding of Venusaur has been wildly successful, with pokemon breeders with pollen brushes taking the place of Butterfree.
+There are so many captive Bulbasaur that they are now used as 'starter' pokemon to beginning trainers.
 Usually, males are given away, as females are more valuable for breeding.

 If you are lucky enough to encounter a Venusaur in the wild, do not try to capture it!
 Venusaur are endangered and federally protected, and taking one from the wild is punishable with a fine.
 Instead, please contact Project Bulb, the organization responsible for reintroducing captive Venusaur into suitable habitat.

 Naturalist's Notes: Venusaur have few natural enemies, due to their size and poisonous flesh.
-Very young Bulbasaur have not yet accumulated enough poison in their tissues, and often fall prey to small predators such as Growlithe and Fearow, while larger, poison-resistant predators such as Nidoqueen/king might take down an Ivysaur.
+Very young Bulbasaur have not yet accumulated enough poison in their tissues to protect themselves, and often fall prey to small predators such as Growlithe and Fearow, while larger, poison-resistant predators such as Nido-royals might take down an Ivysaur.
 But overall, the species is resistant to predator attacks.

 Venusaur are very territorial, and on nights when they do not hunt they patrol their territories, screech-calling and scent-marking to warn away other Venusaur.
-The behavior lessens slightly in the fall, when they breed, but they are never tolerant of same-sex individuals in their territory.
+The behavior does not lessen even during the breeding season, as Butterfree provide the only contact needed between individuals.
 Thankfully, violent confrontations are rare, but this may be due to the sheer rarity of wild Venusaur.
 It is believed that the purpose of this territoriality is to prevent other Venusaur from encroaching on their basking areas.